Santana, Arecibo, Puerto Rico

 Santana is a barrio in the municipality of Arecibo, Puerto Rico.
 Its population in 2010 was 5,253.

+Features

+Santana is home to a large industrial park.
+St. Jude Medical, and Eaton Corporation are among the corporations with plants in Santana.

+The only drive-in movie theatre in Puerto Rico is located in Santana.

 History

 Santana was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Santana barrio was 1,555.